MuMech/MechJeb2/README.md

 3. Why is some Mechjeb function not available?

-    Science and career mode require requires to unlock some specific node in the Research and Development tree.
+    Science and career mode requires you to unlock some specific node in the Research and Development tree.
-    Some other also require to upgrade the tracking station to level 2 (game code restriction we can't do much about).
+    You also may need to upgrade the tracking station to level 2 (game code restriction we can't do much about).

 4. How do I report a bug?